-It is well established that the workplace culture of an organisation should reflect the values a business upholds and expects from its employees.
+It is well established that the workplace culture of an organization should reflect the values a business upholds and expects from its employees.
 However, it is becoming increasingly difficult to determine what conduct is acceptable in the context of that particular workplace.
-For instance, swearing is less likely to be tolerated in an office environment but it may form part of every day conversation amongst employees on a building site or factory setting.
-Thus, employers and employees are struggling to distinguish between a relaxed workplace culture and a workplace that tolerates unlawful or inappropriate behaviour.

 Consequently, the employer commenced disciplinary action and the Applicant was terminated on the grounds that the posting of these memes constituted social media misuse, misuse of company property, sexual harassment and a failure to adhere to the employer’s policies or act in its best interests.

 The employee argued that “all sorts of conduct” was permitted by the employer, such as racially provocative and racist emails were sent around, racist Secret Santa gifts was presented to a colleague by the female employee, sexist emails being sent between employees, regular sexual harassment of staff in the form of sexual innuendo, public groping and sexually suggestive comments, whether verbally or in writing, frequent dissemination of rumours and gossip, including as to potential interoffice relationships and regular swearing.
 The employee asserted that this behaviour occurred openly and seemingly without consequences from management.